leonstel/leonstel.github.io/drafts/gmap3.md

 If the stream passes through the `filter` then take the `first`.
 My main goal of this piping is to convert it to a `Promise`.
 Then you could wait till the prop exists in the store.
+Without the first the promise (with `toPromise`) never gets called because the stream won't ever end.
+When you convert an observable to a promise, the promise will only be called if the stream end.
+The `first` takes the first stream it encounters and then ends/completes that stream.
+At that moment the transformed promise will be called

 *Part2*